-- promptly sent notice of the child custody proceeding by registered or certified mail, with return receipt requested, to: - o Each tribe of which the child may be a member or eligible for membership; and - o The child's parents and/or the child's Indian custodian; or

-- Appropriate BIA Regional Director, if the identity or location of the child's parents, Indian custodian or tribe cannot be ascertained. - filed an original or a copy of each notice sent with the Court, together with any return receipts or other proof of service. - sent copies of the notices to the appropriate Regional Director, by registered or certified mail with return receipt requested or by personal delivery.
+- promptly sent notice of the child custody proceeding by registered or certified mail, with return receipt requested, to: - o Each tribe of which the child may be a member or eligible for membership; and - o The child's parents and/or the child's Indian custodian; or - Appropriate BIA Regional Director, if the identity or location of the child's parents, Indian custodian or tribe cannot be ascertained. - filed an original or a copy of each notice sent with the Court, together with any return receipts or other proof of service. - sent copies of the notices to the appropriate Regional Director, by registered or certified mail with return receipt requested or by personal delivery. - at least 10 days has passed after the later of receipt of the notice by the parent, Indian custodian or tribe, or if applicable, the United States Bureau of Indian Affairs or up to 20 additional days from the date on which notice was received by the parent, Indian custodian or tribe to prepare for participation in the hearing.

-ORICWA Oregon Laws 2020. ch.
-14 § 16(2); ICWA 25 USC §§ 1903(1)(i) & 1912(a).
+Or Laws 2021, ch 398 § 15(2) & (5); ICWA 25 USC §§ 1903(1)(i) & 1912(a).
 For more information, see the Chapter 3 section on Notice.

 The standard of proof is clear and convincing evidence, and the burden of proof is on the party moving to establish the guardianship.
-ORIWCA Section 44(3)(a)(C)(i) (ORS 419B.366(3)(a)(C)(i)).
+Or Laws 2021, ch 398, §61(4)(a)(C)(i).